Daodejing Chapter 60: breakdown

 Section 2

-When the way prevails over the world,
+When the Dao prevails

-Demons lose their spiritual powers.
+Demons lose

-Not only do the demons no longer harm the people,
+Not only do the demons

-But the ruler also does not harm the people.
+But the ruler also

 Demons (鬼/guǐ) symbolize disruptive forces of both the natural and human type such as famines, floods, wars, and taxes that create poverty, discord, and unrest within society.
-When a ruler applies the principles of the way to governing the state, he neutralizes these malign influences by protecting the people from harm and ensuring their wellbeing.
+When a ruler applies the principles of the Dao to governing the state, he neutralizes these malign influences by protecting the people from harm and ensuring their wellbeing.

 Section 3

-Since these two do not harm each other,
+Do not harm each other,

-Their inner powers converge and return to the source.
+Their inner powers converge

 The closing lines of the chapter highlight the dual benefits of a ruler who does not harm the people and a state where negative influences are diminished.
 When these two elements are in harmony, their inner powers “converge and return to the source.”
 This implies that the ruler’s actions, aligned with the natural order, lead to a harmonious situation where both the ruler and the governed thrive.
-The concept of “returning to the source” also refers to a return to the fundamental principles of the way, which leads to equilibrium and unity.
+The concept of “returning to the source” also refers to a return to the fundamental principles of the Dao, which leads to equilibrium and unity.

-Chapter 60 of the Daodejing encourages rulers to adopt a gentle and balanced approach to governance, following the principles of the way.
+Chapter 60 of the Daodejing encourages rulers to adopt a gentle and balanced approach to governance, following the principles of the Dao.
 When this is achieved, harmony prevails, negative influences lose their power, and both the ruler and the people benefit in a state of mutual well-being and convergence with the natural order.